 SAAS as we already discussed, is a solution that you get at a monthly subscription cost, unlike IAAS which is paid as you go.

-Software as a service is used by a business that wants to transfer its manual work and operations on software in order to automate its workflows.
+Software as a service is used by a business that wants to transfer its manual work and operations using workflow automation software.

 Delivery – software as a service is delivered over the internet with a cloud hosting solution.